SimeonHristov99/SQLEveryDay/README.md

 # SQLPractice

-Goal: Upload a solution to a database query problem.
-Solutions are written in PostgreSQL.
+Holds sample solutions to SQL query exercises.
+Solutions are written in PostgreSQL and Python.

+---

 ## Task 1